 He completed his undergraduate studies at Eastern Kentucky University in four years, earning his Bachelor of Arts degree in Political Science.
 After personally experiencing and hearing of so many horror stories about how those in power--corporations, ultra-wealthy, politicians, lawyers, etc.--habitually take advantage of individuals and those who lack the power or means to obtain justice, Rob thought that there must be a better way to do business and to interact with the world that doesn’t leave anyone feeling like their head was stepped on.
 Because of this experience, and his blue-collar upbringing, Rob chose law school as a means to 1) be the change he wanted to see in the world, 2) help others with work that fulfills his soul, and 3) last, but certainly not least, provide for his family.

 Upon graduation from EKU, Rob immediately enrolled at Salmon P. Chase College of Law, having received the distinguished Henry Clay Scholarship.
 While at Chase, he served as a Member of the Honor Council, a Student Representative in the Student Bar Association, a Congressional Intern for Congressman Ben Chandler on Capitol Hill in Washington, D.C., a Group Leader for the pro bono project Water for Haiti, and a Criminal Defense Intern with the Kentucky Innocence Project.
-After graduating from Chase and passing the Kentucky Bar Examination on his first attempt, he moved home to Richmond, Kentucky to establish the Morrin Law Office, where he has served the Commonwealth of Kentucky as dedicated personal injury lawyer.
+After graduating from Chase and passing the Kentucky Bar Examination on his first attempt, he moved home to Richmond, Kentucky to establish the Morrin Law Office, where he has served the Commonwealth of Kentucky as a dedicated personal injury lawyer.

 Rob is admitted to practice in all state courts of the Commonwealth of Kentucky and the Eastern District of the United States District Court.
 He is an active member of the Kentucky Bar Association, Madison County Bar Association, Fayette County Bar Association, and the Kentucky Justice Association.